hashicorp/terraform-provider-google/website/docs/r/compute_ssl_certificate.html.markdown

   (Required)
   The certificate in PEM format.
   The certificate chain must be no greater than 5 certs long.
-  The chain must include at least one intermediate cert.
+  The chain must include at least one intermediate cert.  **Note**: This property is sensitive and will not be displayed in the plan.

 * `private_key` -
   (Required)
-  The write-only private key in PEM format.
+  The write-only private key in PEM format.  **Note**: This property is sensitive and will not be displayed in the plan.

 - - -